 What can students expect out of the program?

-What students can expect from this program are the best in the industry and best in-class learning course materials.
+What students can expect from this program is the best in the industry and best-in-class learning course materials.
 They’ll have instructors who have practical real-world experience.
 This real-world instruction helps make the technology and techniques learned useful to students when they enter the data science world.